dmitrishastin/matlab2glb/README.md

 >> brain.COLOR_0 = C;
 ```

+**NB!
+There may be a need to convert colour data to sRGB for correct visualisation.
+This is currently being investigated; the user is suggested to use a simple acceptable conversion of `C = C .^ 2.2` in the meantime.**

 A separate properties field ('prop') is supplied with each object if desired to specify primitive mode, individual data structures' accessor and component types, and materials.

 [Primitive mode](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#meshes-overview) refers to topology type to render (e.g., points, lines, triangles), with triangular mesh being the default.
 Indices referring to individual modes can be found [here](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#schema-reference-mesh-primitive), mode names can alternatively be provided.